SK Planet: Indonesia

 SK Planet established elevenia, an e-Commerce marketplace in Indonesia through a joint-venture with XL-Axiata in 2014.
 Elevenia is owned and operated under XL Planet.
-Both joint-venture partners have recently placed a Series-B investment of $50 million USD, to further support the growing e-Commerce venture.
+Both joint-venture partners have recently placed a Series-B investment of US$50 million, to further support the growing e-Commerce venture.

 Malaysia

 11street Malaysia is an e-Commerce marketplace owned and operated by Celcom Planet, which was launched in 2015 as a joint-venture between Celcom Axiata and SK Planet.
 Rising Korean actor Lee Min-Ho became a brand ambassador for 11street Malaysia during its launch campaign.

 Thailand

 SK Planet launched its fifth e-Commerce venture in Thailand as a wholly owned subsidiary, known as 11street Thailand.
 The official launch included a large marketing campaign, with the Korean Actor Song Joong-Ki and rising Thai actress Mew Nittha as brand ambassadors.